by-examples/by-examples.github.io/_posts/2014-12-09-symfony2-on-vagrant.md

 The task is:
 <strong>how to configure development machine to minimize the page load time?</strong>

+That's really important for me, as the greater part of young developers I educate use Windows.

 ##2.
 The solution

 My solution is very simple: move `vendor/` outside shared project's folder.

-Yes, as simple as that.
+**Yes, as simple as that.**

 <div class="alert alert-info" role="alert">
 <strong>
 <i class="fa fa-thumbs-o-up"></i>
-To get a huge speed up of your Windows/Vagrant/Symfony2 application page load time move <code>vendor/</code> folder to native filesystem, outside shared folder <code>/vagrant</code>.
+To get a huge speed up of your Windows/Vagrant/Symfony2 application page load time move <code>vendor/</code> folder somewhere inside native filesystem of VM.
 </strong>
 </div>